 How Pumpkin Spice Became A Marketing Superstar

-Close your eyes and think back for a second.
-Say 10 years ago, how did you know that a season had changed?
-What was the first sign that summer or fall was here?
-The obvious answer is that you stepped outside and noticed whether it was super hot or crisp and cool.
+Close your eyes and think back for a moment.
+10 years ago, how did you recognize the shift in seasons?
+What initially signaled to you that summer or fall had arrived?
+The obvious answer is that you looked outside and saw whether the sun was shining or the leaves turned color.

-This blog traces the journey of a humble household spice to the sales and marketing phenomena that has saved countless food and beverage establishments over the last couple of years.
+This blog traces the journey of a humble household spice to the sales and marketing phenomenon that has saved countless food and beverage establishments over the last couple of years.

 You would be amazed to see how your favorite drink of the season came to be!